 Tasked with analyzing an array of issues related to the overall economic processes of the country, a career as an Economist is challenging yet interesting.
 With scores of pertinent factors like inflation, banking, employment, etc affecting the economy of a country, these professionals are required almost everywhere.
-Though pursuing a bachelor’s degree in Economics can open to doors to entry-level jobs across government and private organizations, having a master’s or PhD in Economics degree can further advance the career opportunities.
+Though pursuing a bachelor’s degree in Economics can open doors to entry-level jobs across government and private organizations, having a master’s or PhD in Economics degree can further advance career opportunities.

-Consultancy is a profession that enables one to engage in the business of providing expert advice to people working on one specific field.
+Consultancy is a profession that enables one to engage in the business of providing expert advice to people working in one specific field.
 It is a learned set of career skills that can be acquired through extensive formal coupled with on-the-job training, mentoring and a heavy dose of individual learning.

 Tax Policy Analyst

 A tax policy analyst is responsible for analyzing and researching matters relating to taxation policies of the government and working out the policy structure of the organization such that they comply with each other.
 Modelling tax outlooks along with monitoring and studying the impact of Government taxation initiatives is the main task at hand for a tax policy analyst.